bparanj/crystal/electronics/experiments/queue/positive-clamper.md

-A positive clamper circuit shifts the entire waveform of an AC signal upward, effectively "clamping" the lowest point of the signal to a higher voltage level (usually near zero or a set positive voltage).
+A positive clamper circuit shifts the entire waveform of an AC signal upward, clamping the lowest point of the signal to a higher voltage level (usually near zero or a set positive voltage).

 This experiment in Tinkercad demonstrates how a positive clamper works.

 ### Components: